LLC paperwork is something that many business owners have to do at some point.

-An Employer Identification Number (EIN) is a number that the IRS assigns to business entities.
+An EIN or Employer Identification Number is a number that the IRS assigns to business entities.

 - Request one from the IRS online using your existing social security number (IRS Form SS-4)

-- Appling through a fillable PDF form and sending it in by mail along with official documentation
+- Applying through a fillable PDF form and sending it in by mail along with official documentation

 - Get assigned one automatically when filing a federal tax.